-- Arrest of any person; - b.
+- a.
+Arrest of any person; - b.
 Searches of any kind; - c.
 Seizure of any evidence; - d.
 Request for consent to search; - e.
 Miranda warnings and response from in custody suspects; - f.
 Statements made by citizens and suspects; - g.
 Department canine use; - h.
 Issuance of written violations; - Arriving at law enforcement events and/or citizen contacts initiated by other deputies or law enforcement officers; and - j.
 Other incidents that the deputy reasonably believes should be recorded for law enforcement purposes. - G. The recording shall continue until the law enforcement event or citizen contact is completed and the citizen involved departs or until the deputy, who is recording the event through a BWV discontinues his or her participation in the law enforcement event or citizen contact by leaving the scene. - H. In the event a deputy deems it necessary to stop either audio recording and/or video recording, s/he will make a verbal statement of his/her intent to stop the recording and the reason. - I. At the conclusion of an incident wherein a BWV was utilized, the deputy shall "tag" the incident to assist in its possible future retrieval and to assist in management of its storage.
 "Tagging" is the categorization of an event by the recording deputy.
 "Tagging" is done on the mobile data computer at the conclusion of an event.
 "Tagging" helps determine the length of time a video will be maintained based on the retention schedule.

-- J. When "tagging" a video, the deputy should consider whether the primary purpose of the recording was for evidentiary or non-evidentiary purposes.
+- J. When "tagging" a video, the deputy will determine whether the purpose of the recording was for evidentiary or non-evidentiary purposes.
 Evidentiary purposes include circumstances where the deputy knows, or has reason to know, that the video contains material information that would tend to prove or disprove a fact in a subsequent judicial or administrative proceeding, including exculpatory information.
+Video of an arrest would be an example of evidentiary purpose.
+The following categories will be used for tagging videos:

+- 1. Evidentiary (KDLA Records Retention Schedule 6948)

+- a.
+Arrest

+- b.
+Criminal Citation/Charges to be filed

+- c.
+DUI (KDLA Records Retention Schedule L6950)

+- d.
+Report

+- e.
+Traffic Citation

+- f.
+Traffic Collision

+- g.
+Crisis Intervention (CIT)

+- h.
+Non-Criminal Death

+- i.
+Warrant Arrest

+- 2. Non-Evidentiary (KDLA Records Retention Schedule L6949)

+- a.
+All others

-Video of an arrest would be an example of evidentiary purpose. - K. If a deputy assigned BWV equipment participates in a law enforcement event or citizen contact and becomes aware that the event was not recorded using the BWV equipment, the deputy shall notify their immediate supervisor that the event was not recorded and document the failure to record on the appropriate form, the BWV failure to record form.
-The failure to record form shall be forwarded through the chain of command.
+- K. If a deputy assigned BWV equipment participates in a law enforcement event or citizen contact and becomes aware that

+the event was not recorded using the BWV equipment, the deputy shall notify their immediate supervisor that the event was not recorded and document the failure to record in the Performance Monitoring Program Program, Chapter 45.